antonioCoco/ConPtyShell/README.md

 - one thread for reading from the socket and writing to Pseudo Console input pipe;<br>
 - the second thread for reading from the Pseudo Console output pipe and writing to the socket.</p>

-ConPtyShell has also the magic button "Upgrade to fully interactive" for your reverse shell, just use it as your needs :)
+ConPtyShell has also the magic flag "Upgrade" that transform your current shell in a fully interactive one, use it if you don't want to use a new connection and want to hijack your current shell socket :)

 If you want to know further information regarding ConPty you can find a great article [1] in the references section.